thejakech/MIST4610-Project2/README.md

 TeamRoster: Represents roster assignments, showing which players belong to which teams during a given season.

-Tournament: Tracks tournament details including date, location, and season.
+Tournament: Tracks tournament details, including date, location, and season.

 TournamentResult: Records tournament outcomes by linking teams to tournaments and documenting the winner.